 LegalWeek 2018, one of the most prominent events for the legal industry took place in NYC from January 30th to February 1st.
-This conference provides a great platform for legal, technology & LegalTech industry professionals to network with the wide range of leaders varying from the most reputable organizations to innovative start-ups (entrepreneurial ventures)
+This conference provides a great platform for legal, technology & LegalTech industry professionals to network with a wide range of leaders varying from the most reputable organizations to innovative start-ups (entrepreneurial ventures).

 The conference provides an excellent opportunity to stay current with emerging trends and technology in the legal industry.
 There was a buzz around AI, e-discovery, and analytics that can help legal professionals in the face of the digital revolution.

 “Legalweek has become the premier legal event, offering five conferences, and an extensive exhibit hall, covering a wide variety of critical issues facing the entire legal industry as we move into 2018,” said John Stuttard, Senior Vice President of Global Events at ALM Media.
 LegalWeek actually includes five conferences, including LegalTech, LegalCIO, LegalMarketing, the Business of Law Forum & the Legal Diversity & Talent Management Forum.

 Sameer Somal represented Blue Ocean Global Technology during a roundtable session on ‘Proactive Online Reputation Management(ORM) for Attorneys & Law firms’ at LegalMarketing on February 1.
 In his remarks, he stated, “Internet Defamation lawsuits are on the rise.
 The general public, including experts and bloggers, can express inaccurate opinions.
 Their views can then be shared and amplified across various social media platforms.